F.E.A.R. (video game): Alma Interview and comic

 Included with the Director's Edition of the game were the Alma Interview prequel and the Dark Horse comic prequel.

-"Alma Interview" is a series of four snippets from an interview between ATC employee Dr. Green and the seven-year-old Alma in the lead up to her being placed in Project Origin.
+"Alma Interview" is a series of four snippets from an interview between ATC employee Dr. Green and the seven-year-old Alma in the lead-up to her being placed in Project Origin.
 In the first clip, as Wade observes from behind a one-way mirror, Green tries to strike up a rapport with Alma by telling her about her own daughter and telling her she's pretty, but Alma refuses to speak.
 In the second clip, Green is distracted by a voice seemingly coming from a vent, and when she turns around, Alma disappears.
 Green sees Alma's reflection in the mirror, and when she turns around again, Alma is back in the room.
 In the third clip, Green tries threatening Alma, telling her that if she doesn't cooperate, she will be placed back in her cell.
 Alma responds by telepathically forcing Green to draw a disturbing picture of a child surrounded by blackness.
 In the fourth clip, Alma asks Green, "do you like to play games?"
 When Green says no, Alma says, "I have a game", and Green finds herself suddenly trapped in a vent.
 When she just as quickly finds herself back in the room, she demands that Wade let her out, but he ignores her.
 Alma then asks Green, "Who are they?
 I see them when I close my eyes.
 They say they know you.
 They say you made them.
 They say you're going to kill me."
 As a terrified Green tries frantically to open the door, Alma dances around her, before sitting back down.
 In the observation room, Wade doesn't react to anything he sees.

 Written by Alden Freewater with art by Edwin David, the Dark Horse comic takes place moments before the game begins and expands on the game's opening cutscene.
 At ATC headquarters, as Alma telepathically contacts Fettel, a new recruit to the security detail is learning about Fettel and the Replicas.
-One of the employees explains that ATC are worried about a second synchronicity event; in the previous one, Fettel's "brainwaves changed, like someone else had entered his mind."
-The team then see Alma in the corridor near Fettel's room, and send the new recruit to investigate.
+One of the employees explains that ATC is worried about a second synchronicity event; in the previous one, Fettel's "brainwaves changed, like someone else had entered his mind."
+The team then see Alma in the corridor near Fettel's room and send the new recruit to investigate.
 Meanwhile, Fettel promises Alma that he'll find her no matter what, and the door to his cell blasts open.
 When the recruit arrives, Alma kills him as Fettel leaves his cell.
 The Replicas then activate and open fire, killing everyone they encounter.
 Fettel approaches an employee and demands to know where Alma is.
 When the man says he doesn't know, Fettel replies, "your tongue can lie, but your flesh will tell me everything."
 He then takes out a knife and begins to cut and consume part of the man.